CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Cost-Plus contracting gained a lot of popularity during the Second World War.
 The government needed to build a lot of stuff quickly and cost-plus was the best way to do it.

 This is the Cost-Plus process: Your company gives an estimated price for a contract.
 If you need more money, oh well, we're at war, you can have it.
 No one would dare overspend money if your coworker's son would die.
+[Update Dec 7 2024]

 No one dies if SLS is delayed 5 years.
 So, the contractors can delay and get more money.
 Incentives are not aligned.